barun511/xkcd-downloader/README.md

 # XKCD Downloader

-Downloads all the xkcd comics and their alternate text.
+Downloads all the xkcd comics.
+Just run python3 xkcd-downloader.py!

+Warning : you currently have to have a folder called xkcd-comics/ in the root directory.